 - If a large deposit is made and the portfolio subsequently increases in value, the gain impacted the portfolio more than if the deposit had not been made, so the money-weighted rate of return > time-weighted rate of return

 - If a large deposit is made and the portfolio subsequently decreases in value, the loss impacted the portfolio more than if the deposit had not been made, so the money-weighted rate of return < time-weighted rate of return

 - If a withdrawal is made and the portfolio then increases in value, the gain impacts the portfolio less than if the withdrawal had not been made, so the money-weighted rate of return < time-weighted rate of return

 - If a large withdrawal is made and the portfolio subsequently decreases in value, the loss impacted the portfolio less than if the withdrawal had not been made, so the money-weighted rate of return > time-weighted rate of return

 - If there were no deposits or withdrawals made during the period, then the money-weighted rate of return = time-weighted rate of return

 Therefore, two investors could invest in the same portfolio allocation and have the same TWRR but have drastically different MWRRs.
 That’s why to calculate your personal rate of return, you should determine your MWRR.

 Have any questions about the money-weighted rate of return or the calculator?
-I’ll be glad to answer below in the comments.
+Feel free to let me know in the comments below.